topfont/topfont.github.io/README.md

 **Future work**

-If anyone would want to build any further on this idea, they could:
+If anyone would want to build any further on this idea, they could for instance:

 - Add a persistence layer, e.g. postgres, to store votes.
 - Add tests
+- Add more fonts, with a smarter loading strategy
+- Actually package the <b>Topfont</b> as a downloadable, installable font after voting has stabilized
+- ++